 World Immunization Week Facts & Quotes

-- The theme for World Immunization Day in 2016 was Close the Immunization Gap.
+- The theme for World Immunization Week in 2017 was Vaccines work.

 - In 2014, about 85% of the world's children received one dose of measles vaccine by their first birthday.